CPNV-VIR1/whatheure/README.md

 # RIA1 - Whatheure
 ### Thomas Grossmann & Benoît Pierrehumbert

-## Projet
+## Project
-Whatheure est un site permettant de voir l'heure actuelle de n'importe quel lieu dans le monde.
+Whatheure is an application that displays the current time of any place in the world.

-## Dépendences
+## Dependencies
 - Git 2.37.1
 - NodeJS v19.5.0
 - NPM @9.3.1